Meaning of Accounting Information

 All these departments can coordinate between themselves only when they receive uninterrupted information.

 What are the Limitations of Accounting Information?

 Accounting information is data that has its limitations.
-Few of them are:
+A few of them are:

 Based on Judgments and Interpretations

-Such information is usually based on historical cost principle and hence, does not value assets at their fair market value.
-Thus, it becomes impossible to value a business at any point in time correctly.
+Such information is usually based on the historical cost principle and does not value assets at their fair market value.
+Thus, it becomes impossible to value a business correctly at any point in time.

-Recording every financial transaction through a well thought of, and a robust accounting system is extremely vital for business.
-Without this, it will be quite challenging to operate smoothly and correctly.
-Because these details are essential at every stage and for dealing with the outside world.
-Moreover, timeliness, reliability, transparency, and consistency is the key to a sound system.
-An entity takes a decision every time based on these data and details.
-Hence, if the data is accurate and proper, the effectiveness of the decision increases and vice versa.
+Recording every financial transaction through a well thought of and robust accounting system is extremely vital for business.
+Without this, it will be quite challenging to operate smoothly and correctly because these details are essential at every stage and for dealing with the outside world.
+Moreover, timeliness, reliability, transparency, and consistency are key to a sound system.
+An entity makes a decision every time based on these data and details; hence, if the data is accurate and proper, the effectiveness of the decision increases and vice versa.